DaadAlsaif/guideme-cli/README.md

 # guideme-cli

 ##Features

-1.Ask the user to login
+Ask the user(tourist/tour guide) to login
+##If tourist

-2.Ask the user for places that he willing to visit
+1.Ask the user to choose the place that he willing to visit

-3.View the tour guides and ask the user to choose on of them
+2.View the available tour guides in that place and ask the user to choose one of them

-4.User can reserve the tour guide
+3.View tour guides info by click on their name.

+4.Make a reservation

-5.User can contact the selected tour guide
+5.Contact the selected tour guide

-6.User can cancel the reservation
+6.Cancel the reservation

-7.User can rate the tour guide and write a comment after reser
+7.User can rate the tour guide and write a comment.

-8.Users can update there info.
+##If TourGuide

+1.Reservation request

+2.accept/declined

 ##Stack